 For the vast majority of the world, public procurement is defined and constrained by some form of legislation, whether at the local, regional, national or international level, or a combination of these.

 Since private organisations are more profit-minded and focus largely on returns for company owners or shareholders, their procurement activities stay confidential.
-In this competitive business environment, sharing information on saving money would be a somewhat bad idea.
+In such a competitive business environment, sharing information on saving money would be a somewhat bad idea.

 This isn’t the case with public companies, who are required to assure that public money is being spent wisely and transparently.
-As such, they must spend more money conducting regular internal audits in order to maintain regulatory compliance, whilst also sharing procurement information, such as reliable services, with others in the same industry.
+This means they must spend more money conducting regular internal audits in order to maintain regulatory compliance, whilst also sharing procurement information, such as reliable services, with others in the same industry.

 Compared to private businesses, who constantly reassess their methods to increase margins, public organisations are required to carry out procedures that will reduce expenditure over time.